michaelhaar/type-safe-sql-query/docs/do-we-need-an-abstraction-for-sql.md

 - **Learning curve**: Devs need to learn another API, and need to remember and maintain it over the whole lifetime of the project.
 SQL has been around for almost half a century and will probably still be around when we start working on a new project (Maybe even in a different programming language).
 It's a good investment to learn and understand SQL!
 - **Limited functionality**: While ORMs provide a lot of functionality, they can not support all of the features of a particular database.
 This can prevent us from taking advantage of advanced database features.
 - **Lack of control**: SQL abstractions can limit the developer's control over the database.
 This can be a problem when we need to optimize the performance of the database.
 - **Performance**: SQL abstractions are usually slower than raw SQL.
+Most ORMs and Query Builders are just wrappers around common packages/drivers like [mysql](https://github.com/mysqljs/mysql), [mysql2](https://github.com/sidorares/node-mysql2), [postgres](https://github.com/porsager/postgres) or [pg](https://node-postgres.com/). => Unnecessary performance/runtime overhead.
 - **Debugging and Testing**: SQL abstractions can be hard to debug.
 With raw SQL, we can simply copy and paste the query into a database client and run it to see the results.
 - **Documentation & Community**: SQL abstractions can have poor documentation.
 SQL has been around for a long time and has a large community.
 It's easier to find help and documentation for SQL.
-- **Same low level drivers**: Most modern JS/TS SQL abstractions are build on top of the same low level drivers.
-E.g.: Drizzle, TypeORM, Kysely, are all using the same low level driver `mysql2` under the hood.
-The main difference between them is the API they provide.
 - **Schema drift**: Database schema drift occurs when your database schema is out of sync with your migration history.
 The database schema has drifted away from the source of truth.
 - **Additional Compilation Step**: SQL abstractions can have an additional compilation steps, which adds complexity to the build process.